Polarized multiwavelength emission from pulsar wind - accretion disk interaction in a transitional millisecond pulsar: Polarization Properties in the Low Mode; Constraints on Polarized Radio Emission in the two Modes

 \section{Polarization Properties in the Low Mode; Constraints on Polarized Radio Emission in the two Modes}

 In the scenario outlined in Section\,\ref{sec:mini-pwn}, the upper limit on the radio linear polarization fraction in the high mode is consistent with partially self-absorbed synchrotron radiation from the optically thick portion of the compact jet.
-The exact cause of the switch to the low mode remains uncertain, though the detection of short millimeter-band flares during a few of these switches in past observations points to sudden ejections of magnetized plasma, likely originating from the innermost regions of the accretion flow.
-The ejection of this matter could thus force the shock region to move outward, reducing the X-ray flux and the pulsed emission.
+The exact cause of the switch to the low mode remains uncertain, though the detection of short mm-band flares during a few of these switches in past observations points to sudden ejections of magnetized plasma, likely originating from the innermost regions of the accretion flow.
+The ejection of this matter could thus force the boundary region to move outward, reducing the X-ray flux and the pulsed emission.
 As the plasma propagates downstream in the compact jet, it becomes optically thin in the radio band \citep{Baglio2023}.
 This framework also accounts for the optical polarization properties measured during the low mode.
-If the shock moves outward, it may still contribute a measurable amount of polarized light.
-Moreover, the optical polarization angle observed in the low mode is consistent with that of the high mode within uncertainties, suggesting a common underlying emission mechanism for the optical linear polarization across both modes and reinforcing the idea that residual shock emission remains active in the low mode.
-In the soft X-ray band, where the jet could dominate up to 100\% of the emission \citep{Baglio2023}, the maximum expected polarization would be $\simeq$25\%.
+If the boundary region moves outward, it may still contribute a measurable amount of polarized light.
+Moreover, the optical polarization angle observed in the low mode is consistent with that of the high mode within uncertainties, suggesting a common underlying emission mechanism for the optical linear polarization across both modes and reinforcing the idea that residual emission from the collision remains active in the low mode.
+In the X-ray band, where the jet could dominate up to 100\% of the emission \citep{Baglio2023}, the maximum expected polarization would be $\simeq$25\%.
 The upper limit for the X-ray polarization degree during the low mode, $P_{\rm X,L} < 26$\% at a 90\% c.l., makes it impossible to draw firm conclusions from this measurement.

 Alternatively, the switch to the low mode may result from matter occasionally penetrating the light cylinder, temporarily forcing the system into a regime where the rapidly rotating magnetic field anchored to the NS propels the inflowing matter away.
 As matter expands outward, it becomes increasingly rarefied and more transparent to synchrotron emission at radio wavelengths \citep{Veledina19}.